benhatsor/web-game-controller/README.md

 ---

-The [Gamepad API Test](https://luser.github.io/gamepadtest/) by [luser](https://github.com/luser) really helped me put this together.
+The [Gamepad API Test](https://luser.github.io/gamepadtest/) by [luser](https://github.com/luser) was a great point of reference in putting this together.

-The styling is based off of [Discord's styling](https://discord.gg).